Representation Stability for Disks in a Strip: The Rational Homology of

 is on the same set of wheels as $W_{1}|\cdots|W_{j-1}|W_{j+1}|AF(W_{j}, \dots, \widehat{W_{j+i}},\dots, W_{j+m})$, and is in the set described in the lemma.
 It follows that

 is equal to a sum of elements in the set described in the lemma on the same set of wheels.

-We have shown that the induction hypothesis holds in the case of $j$ consecutive wheels, so the Lemma holds. \end{proof}
+We have shown that the induction hypothesis holds in the case of $j$ consecutive wheels, so the lemma holds. \end{proof}

 We do not want to have to consider averaged-filters on $2$ wheels as they can be written as a sum of concatenation products of wheels and their existence makes finding a finite presentation for the twisted algebra $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ more challenging.
-This can be done through the use of Lemma \ref{replaceallbigfilters1} to prove the existence of a new basis for $H_{*}\big(\text{conf}(n,w);\Q\big)$ that does away with such averaged-filters.
-We will use this new basis to prove the finiteness of our presentation for $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ as a twisted algebra.
+As such, we find a new basis for homology devoid of averaged-filters on $2$ wheels.

-\begin{thm} The homology group $H_{k}\big(\text{conf}(n,w);\Q\big)$ has a basis consisting of concatenations of proper wheels such that in each wheel the largest label comes first, and nontrivial proper averaged-filters on $m\ge 3$ wheels such that in each wheel the largest label comes first.
+\begin{thm} The homology group $H_{k}\big(\text{conf}(n,w);\Q\big)$ has a basis consisting of concatenations of proper wheels and non-trivial proper averaged-filters on $m\ge 3$ wheels such that in each wheel, inside or outside of an averaged-filter, the largest label comes first.
 We say one wheel ranks above another if it has more disks or if they have the same number of disks and its largest label is greater.
 A cycle is in the basis if and only if: \begin{enumerate} \item The wheels inside each proper averaged-filter are in order of increasing rank. \item If $W_{1}$ and $W_{2}$ are adjacent proper wheels on $n_{1}$ and $n_{2}$ disks, respectively, where $W_{1}$ is to the left of $W_{2}$, then $W_{1}$ outranks $W_{2}$ or $n_{1}+n_{2} > w$. \item Every wheel to the immediate left of a proper averaged-filter ranks above the least wheel in the averaged-filter. \end{enumerate} \end{thm}

 \begin{proof} We show that every element in the basis of Lemma \ref{replaceallbigfilters1} can be written as a sum of elements in the set described in the theorem.
 Then, we give an injective map from the set described in the theorem to the basis of Lemma \ref{replaceallbigfilters1}.
 This proves that the set described in the theorem is a basis.